Standards of Good Practice for Education Abroad (6th ed., 2020)

 - Meeting the Standards of Good Practice for Education Abroad: Prompts for Self-Assessment

 Our process for developing and updating standards prioritizes the core principles of due process for standards development as identified by the American National Standards Institute (ANSI): Openness, Lack of Dominance, Balance, Coordination and Harmonization, Consideration of View and Objections, Consensus Vote and Appeals.
-Persons directly or materially affected by the Standards have the opportunity to have their voices heard in this important process.
+Persons directly or materially affected by the Standards have the opportunity to have their voices heard in the important process of Standards Development.

 Standards of Good Practice for Education Abroad (5th ed., 2015)